 Below you will find the summer assignment for this course.
 All work must be completed by the first day of class to be adequately prepared and to effectively participate in the program.
-A content-specific essay and a multiple choice test will be administered the first week of class.
+A content-specific essay and a multiple choice test will be administered on the first day of class.
 These tests will be your first grades of the marking period.